What is Hyperconvergence?

 Linear Scalability

 Adding capacity usually involves adding another node to the cluster, allowing compute and storage resources to grow together.
+This node-based scaling model eliminates many of the planning challenges associated with traditional three-tier infrastructure, where servers and storage often need to be expanded separately.

 Lower Operational Complexity